eastsidevillain/fast-discord-nuker-/README.md

+Fastest discord nuker

-uses queues, sessions and threadpool quick asf
+using queues, sessions and threadpool

+quick asf